The Rise of Pornography and the Fall of Morality

 Divorce trends are complicated (rates peaked around 1980 and have fallen since), and fewer people marry now, which changes how people interpret the numbers.
 The National Center for Family & Marriage Research captures the long-run pattern: a big rise across the 20th century, then decline in recent decades.

 Porn sits in that story as one of many contributing factors.
-Its not a single-cause explanation for family breakdown.
-Still, the association with relationship instability is not imaginary.
+It is not a single-cause explanation for family breakdown.
+Even so, the association with relationship instability should not be dismissed.

 In a longitudinal study using U.S. panel data, Samuel Perry found that pornography use among married Americans was associated with an increased likelihood of marital separation, with a more complicated pattern at the highest frequencies.